Don’t pay for dental SEO before you know what it entails

 Often when starting an SEO campaign, you may have little or no traffic at all from search engines.
 Before you start getting clicks, you need to start showing up in search results.
 Every time your website appears in a result for a user, that is considered a “search impression”.
 Even if you don’t earn the click, tracking the trends in impressions will tell you if you’re making progress in Google.
 Google Search Console is a free tool from Google that tracks your impressions.
 If your SEO is working, you should see continued growth in impressions, followed by clicks.
 Bing offers a similar tool, called Bing Webmaster Tools, if you would like to get similar reporting from their interface.

-In addition to the above data, Google also provides a lot of valuable feedback on your local SEO within Google My Business.
+In addition to the above data, Google also provides a lot of valuable feedback on your local SEO within Google Business Profile.
 This free dashboard will allow you to see how people are interacting with your Google map listing.
 This dashboard will give you data on how you are performing in Google’s local map packs and also when people utilize Google maps.
 Here you can find data for how often users click through from the map listing to your website, how often the request directions, and how many phone calls come from your local listing.

 If you’re savvy with Google Analytics, you can set up conversion tracking to see how well your website, and your various traffic sources, are performing in generating new patient leads.
 With this level of tracking you can see just how many new leads your SEO campaign is generating, and you can also measure other online marketing channels like paid search and email marketing.

 If you’re overwhelmed by the process of dental SEO and looking for a dental marketing company, contact Netvantage today.
-We have experience helping dental practices with on-site and off-site SEO as well as optimizing Google My Business listings.
+We have experience helping dental practices with on-site and off-site SEO as well as optimizing Google Business Profile listings.